-(b) Lease Purchase Option for Tenants (10 pts.)
+Lease Purchase Option for Tenants (Optional)

 Lease Purchase developments are Single Family Homes that will convert to tenant ownership at the end of the fifteen year compliance period.
 The application must include a sample lease-purchase agreement.
 The agreement must advise tenants of the available purchase option at the end of the fifteen (15) year lease period.
 In addition, the agreement must include items #17 and #18 from the HTC Homeownership Policy Guide (Addendum J).
-Developments that receive points for Deeper Targeting are not eligible for these points.